-Despite these changes, many hospitals still track their instruments using paper and pen, leaving them susceptible to problems such as legibility, human error, time-consuming recalls and boxes of archives.
+Despite these changes, many hospitals still track their instruments using paper and pen, leaving them susceptible to problems such as legibility, human error, time-consuming recalls, and boxes of archives.
 These challenges can be avoided by implementing surgical instrument tracking software, which offers patients superior care while giving hospital administrators peace of mind that their processes are compliant.

 Benefits of surgical instrument tracking systems for hospitals

 Surgical instrument tracking systems can save time for sterile processing technicians and even surgeries.
-These technologies give facilities a quicker way to locate instruments, address recalls and access reporting, which can often be retrieved instantly.
-They also allow sterile processing departments (SPD) to review operating room staff schedules to stay up to date on future container needs for upcoming cases.
+These technologies give facilities a quicker way to locate instruments, address recalls, and access reporting, which can often be retrieved instantly.
+They also allow sterile processing departments (SPD) to review operating room staff schedules to stay up to date on future instrument needs for upcoming cases.
 This enables SPD teams to prioritize instruments that are needed for more urgent or imminent surgeries.

 With on-demand reporting, surgical instrument tracking software provides hospitals with an accurate historical account that shows exactly which instruments and containers were used in a procedure.
 This eliminates the unintentional omission of steps by sterile processing technicians who are tracking the process manually and reduces the possibility of incorrect information being recorded.

-Both sterile processing technicians and OR teams can check the status of each cart and container in real time.
+Both sterile processing technicians and OR teams can check the status of each case cart and container in real time.
 This two-way visibility helps OR teams better manage their case schedule and opens a line of communication with sterile processing departments.
 Both parties can offer kudos or flag mishaps directly within the system.
-SPDs can also keep an eye on containers that haven’t been returned.
+SPDs can also keep an eye on instruments and containers that haven’t been returned.

 Improved patient care